distributed-intelligence/Website/README.md

 And, it's free!
 Highly recommended for personal website and projects.

-Performance Improvement: reduces delay between client connecting to host.
+Performance Improvement: reduces connection time between client and host.

 Downside: There are probably faster, more expensive solutions (i.e. dedicated Akamai server).